IonCaza/resume/README.md

 ## Purpose
 * To gain exposure and job opportunities in IT and Tech
 ## To Do
-* Create Print stylesheet
+* Refine Print stylesheet
-* Add Vectorform description
 * Style job-location
 * Do testing per breakpoint by changing html {} values
-* Add summaries
 * Mustache templating
 ## Change Log
+### v0.3
+* Cleaned Print Stylesheet
+* Added job descriptions and summaries
 ### v0.2.2
 * Hosting with github.io
 ### v0.2.1